 These ambitions all align towards our North Star, which is Protocol Revenue.

-The DAO aligns behind these ambitions through the mechanism of an Era
+The DAO aligns behind these ambitions through a mechanism called an Era

 Keystone projects represent foundational investments towards achieving our ambitions.
 Our current keystone projects are: